quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 practice_.
 It is better to make small commits, with meaningful messages.
 That way, the versions are easier to maintain.

+Keep committing regularly.

 ### The other user interface parts
-There are two more significant UI parts that we should care about: the head bar and the first pane of the right column.
+There are two more significant UI parts that we should care about: the head bar and the first panel of the right column.

 {% include image.html caption="The head bar" alt="the-head-bar"
   file="polygon-problem-head-bar.png" %}

-{% include image.html caption="The first pane" alt="the-first-pane"
+{% include image.html caption="The first panel" alt="the-first-panel"
   file="polygon-problem-main-pane.png" width="8cm" %}

 These two UI parts share some options.
-For example, the option `Statement` in the head bar also lead to the same page as clicking the word `None` near the option `Statements` of the pane.
-The difference is that, the top bar will contains the link to all of the pages of a problem, while the pane shows only some link.
+For example, the option `Statement` in the head bar also lead to the same page as clicking the word `None` near the option `Statements` of the panel.
+The difference is that, the top bar will contains the link to all of the pages of a problem, while the panel shows only some link.
-But the pane shows more information about the problem, like the number of tests and the number of solutions.
+But the panel shows more information about the problem, like the number of tests and the number of solutions.
 There is nothing now so everywhere are `None` or `0`.

-There is also the second pane of the right column, but for this tutorial, it does not contain much information, except for the last part.
+There is also the second panel of the right column, but for this tutorial, it does not contain much information, except for the [last part](#adding-the-problem-to-a-codeforces-mashup).

-To see them in details, let's move on the following part.
+To see these two UI parts in details, let's move on the following part.

 ## Adding the problem statement
 Before adding the problem statement, notice that in the General Info page, there are also input boxes for the input/output files, the time and memory limits.
-In the original problem, the time limit is $2s$, and the rest are the same, so we should now change the time to $2000ms$. **Remember to press `Save`**.
+In the original problem, the time limit is 2s, and the rest are the same, so we should now change the time to 2000ms. **Remember to press `Save`**.

-{% include image.html caption="Input boxes for IO files, time and memory limit" alt="input-boxes-for-io-files-time-and-memory-limit"
-file="polygon-problem-general-info-limits.png" width="16cm" %}
+{% include image.html caption="Input boxes for IO files, time and memory limit in the General Info page" file="polygon-problem-general-info-limits.png" width="16cm" %}